- 1 package (16 ounces) dried black-eyed peas, rinsed and sorted

-- Rinse beans.
+- Rinse black-eyed peas.
 Place in a Dutch oven; add water to cover by 2 in.
 Bring to a boil; boil 2 minutes.
-Remove from heat; let soak, covered, 1 to 4 hours.
-Drain and rinse beans, discarding liquid.
+Remove from heat; let soak, covered, 1-4 hours.
+Drain and rinse peas, discarding liquid.

-- In a 6-qt. slow cooker, combine the first 13 ingredients.
+- Transfer peas to a 6-qt. slow cooker; add the next 12 ingredients.
 Cover and cook on low for 5-7 hours or until peas are tender.
 Sprinkle with cilantro if desired.
 Serve with rice.
 Yield: 12 servings (3/4 cup each).